Thai nobility: Noble titles

 Thai noble titles comprise a rank (บรรดาศักดิ์, bandasak) and a title (ราชทินนาม, ratchathinnanam), which denote the holder's post or office (ตำแหน่ง, tamnaeng).
 For example, Chaophraya Chakri was the full title of the samuhanayok, one of the king's two chief ministers.
 Chaophraya was the highest rank of the nobility, and Chakri was the title associated with the post.
 The titleholder would also have received a numerical rank under the sakdina system.

-Most major titles were tied to the post, and shared by successive holders, while others could be created specifically for a person.
+Most major titles were tied to the post, and shared by successive holders, while others could be created specifically for a singular person by the King.
 The latter was the case especially from the late 19th century, as the proliferation of officials necessitated the creation of a large number of titles.

 Nobles would be known almost exclusively by their current title.
 Historical references to holders of shared titles conventionally include the person's birth name in parentheses, e.g. Chao Phraya Chakri (Mut), who was chief minister under King Taksin.

 The ranks, in descending order, are: